Aledax/BoggleApplicationDemo/README.md

 To play the game, download the APK on your Android device, located at 'app/build/outputs/apk/debug/app-debug.apk'.
 Click on the button that says "What's this?" to open the Boggle screen.
 Note that it can only be played if the remote Azure VM is active.

+This is the Frontend repo, uploaded directly from Android Studio.
+[Here](https://github.com/Aledax/BoggleApplicationDemo_Backend) is the Backend repo link.

 ## Gameplay

 On the Boggle screen, tap "Start" to start playing, upon which the app will fetch the current Boggle board from the server and start the countdown timer.